svpino/ml.school/README.md

 The training pipeline trains, evaluates and registers a model in the [MLflow Model Registry](https://mlflow.org/docs/latest/model-registry.html).
 We'll use [Metaflow](https://metaflow.org), an open-source Python library, to orchestrate the pipeline, run it, and track the data it generates.

+To learn more about how to use Metaflow, check out the [Metaflow Sandbox](https://docs.outerbounds.com/sandbox/).
+You can create your own sandbox account and follow a hands-on, step-by-step tutorial to learn how to use the library.

 In this section, we will run and orchestrate the training pipeline locally.
 Later sections of this guide explain how to run the pipeline in a distributed environment.

 You can run the training pipeline using the following command from the repository's root directory: